 - Impaired learning, memory, judgment, and decision making

 - Organ damage

 All of these consequences directly impact an individual’s health and the wellbeing of those around them, whether they are loved ones, co-workers, or peers.
 Like any disease, addiction is best addressed with professional help.
 At Tides Edge Detox, we help individuals through the first stage of recovery, getting the substances out of their system so they can focus on finding the appropriate treatment to maintain their sobriety.

 Finding Help for Addiction

 With the different types of addiction, there are also different types of treatment and drug and alcohol detox programs.
-In fact, many health insurance plans can cover treatment for mental health and addiction disorders and more Americans have access to this treatment.
-At Tides Edge Detox in Jacksonville, FL, we offer comprehensive detox for addiction toa number of substances.
+In fact, many health insurance plans can cover treatment for mental health and addiction disorders, and more Americans have access to this treatment.
+For example, at Tides Edge Detox in Jacksonville, FL, we offer comprehensive detox for addiction to several substances.
 Treatment programs include: